Devon: Climate

 Devon generally has a cool oceanic climate, heavily influenced by the North Atlantic Drift.
-In winter, snow is relatively uncommon away from high land, although there are few exceptions.
+In winter, snow is relatively uncommon away from high land, although there are a few exceptions.
 The county has mild summers with occasional warm spells and cool rainy periods.
 Winters are generally cool and the county often experiences some of the mildest winters in the world for its high latitude, with average daily maximum temperatures in January at 8 C. Rainfall varies significantly across the county, ranging from over 2000 mm on parts of Dartmoor, to around 750 mm in the rain shadow along the coast in southeastern Devon and around Exeter.
 Sunshine amounts also vary widely: the moors are generally cloudy, with the uplands near Princetown receiving less than 1,400 hours of sunshine annually, but the SE coast around Brixham and Berry Head receives more than 1,800 hours annually and is one of the sunniest areas of the UK.
 With westerly or south-westerly winds and high pressure the area around Torbay and Teignmouth will often be warm, with long sunny spells due to shelter by high ground (Foehn wind).